MrAirspace/aircraft-flight-schedules/README.md

 'Track_Destination_DateTime_UTC' = end date and time of the track of a flight - UTC format

-'Track_Destination_ApplicableAirports' = airports in the vicinity of the endpoint of the track of a flight - airport ICAO code (further details and possible cases in sections below)
+'Track_Destination_ApplicableAirports' = airport(s) in the vicinity of the endpoint of the track of a flight - airport ICAO code (further details and possible cases in sections below)

 'Route_Validation_Based_on_Callsign' = to correct flights of which the ADS-B track was incomplete (see details in sections below), a callsign vs route lookup ensures a start/end airport are nevertheless available - for reference in addition to the raw data